 Additionally, the local status page on the device can also be used to determine the state of an upgrade in progress.

 In order to ensure consistency and compatibility with the Meraki Cloud, networks and devices running firmware older than the latest stable may be scheduled for an update.
-Notifications will be sent to administrators alerting them that the network has been scheduled for an upgrade.
+Notifications will be sent to administrators alerting them that the network has been scheduled for an upgrade from deprecated firmware.
 The upgrade can be rescheduled on the firmware upgrades tool.

 New product release relation to firmware release